holycrap872/ucls-hs-intro-to-cs/CourseMaterial/course_energizers/bayesian_skull/lesson_plan.md

 ### Setup

-Enough versions of Skull to cover class (6 people per game)
+- Enough versions of Skull to cover class (6 people per game)
+- Enough printouts so can have one per group

 ### Actual Lesson

 - Bayesian Learning
     - Using data about the past to make decisions about the future
 - Show two examples
+    - Batting data of me and my sister
+        - What is the chance there's a hit?
+        - What is the chance there's a hit given Eric is up?
+        - What is the chance Megan is up given there's a hit?
     - 3 rows of data where have to make a decision
     - 10 rows of data where have to make a decision
 - Explain skull